Dixit199213bafna/Customers_Orders/customrs-orders/README.md

 > A Vue.js project that showcases components, mixins, filters, stores, i18n , routing, authentication and unit testing

+> To use application sign up and then sign in.

 ## Build Setup

 ``` bash